Matthew-Holmes/Linguine/Learning/Readme.md

 # Learning

+This Project contains the logic underpinning the `Learn` tab in the app, which tests the user on the definition of words seen in the text they provide.

+Example statements containing the word are given, to aid word sense disambiguation, in the case where one word has various uses.

+When learning a second language, the definitions are parsed to their native language.

+## Motivation

 A lot of the work on this has been inspired by spaced repition systems (SRSs) such as Anki or Memrise.
 These are very useful, and help optimise what is presented to the user.

 However, there are some drawbacks, some of which occur only after long periods of use.
 One way to combat a lot of these is to have access to the underlying distribution of words that the user is learning.